Shujaat34/angular-work/README.md

 ng g c mycomp ==> To create component in angular

 ng g m mymodule ==> To create a module

+ng add @ng-bootstrap/ng-bootstrap ==> To add Bootstrap in to your Project
 ---------------------------------------------
 We can't do in Angular